Germany: Synagogue attacker sentenced to life in prison | DW | 21.12.2020

 The defendant is a 28-year-old German man who showed little remorse for his crime during his closing statement at his trial.

-He confessed to the attack and used his statement to expond anti-Semitic and deny the Holocaust, which is an offense in Germany.
+He confessed to the attack and used his statement to expound anti-Semitic and deny the Holocaust, which is an offense in Germany.

 On October 9 last year, Stephan B. attempted to blast his way into the city's synagogue in the eastern German city of Halle, where 52 people were celebrating Yom Kippur, the holiest day in the Jewish calendar.